-Jon Jordan, Wellness Director at Heritage House, a WesleyLife Community for Healthy Living in Atlantic, was instrumental in implementing Rock Steady in western Iowa, and has demonstrated a commitment to the curriculum that has assisted countless individuals living with Parkinson's.
+Jon Jordan, Wellness Director at Heritage House, a WesleyLife Community for Healthy Living in Atlantic, Iowa, was instrumental in implementing Rock Steady in western Iowa, and has demonstrated a commitment to the curriculum that has assisted countless individuals living with Parkinson's.
 Recently, Jon (pictured here) was interviewed about Rock Steady by the Atlantic News Telegraph, and we're sharing the article below.
 Thank you, Jon, for your commitment to health and well-being for all!

 Fighting the Good Fight Against Parkinson's Disease

 What if there was a way to slow down the progression of Parkinson ’s disease?
 Something that would help with the symptoms, and give people a healthy choice that is not just another drug?
 Well, the good news is, this already exists, and it is available right here in southwest Iowa.
 So what is Parkinson’s, what is this treatment option and how does it work?
 We asked Jon Jordan, Director of Community Well-Being at Heritage House in Atlantic.